 Acceptance and Publication

 We will acknowledge your manuscript when we receive it.
 We make decisions to accept or reject articles as quickly as possible.
-The review process usually takes between six to eight weeks, but sometimes longer when we receive large volumes of manuscripts.

 Send your manuscripts to: